syntevo/docs/src/SmartGit/Manual/GUI/AI-Commit-Messages.md

 >   to change the `@ai` token.
 > - Use the low-level property `ai.commitMessageRewording.wipRegex` to to modify the `WIP` token
 >   and `ai.commitMessageRewording.wipPrefix` setting to change the prefix used.
+> - There is currently a hard limit of 100 pushable commits beyond which the AI rewording won't function.
+This serves as a safety measure to prevent potentially querying thousands of commit messages.

 ## Errors and Troubleshooting